 Flowers are a year-round industry in Holland.
 Fly into Amsterdam's Schiphol Airport in the early hours of a winter morning, and you'll see the glowing rectilinear shapes of massive hothouses scattered across the black predawn landscape for miles.

-In his delightful guidebook, Holland at its Best, Robert S. Kane described Keukenhof's pedigree:
+In his classic guidebook, Holland at its Best, Robert S. Kane described Keukenhof's pedigree:

 When to come

-Keukenhof's season runs from late March through late May, with the park open from 8:00 a.m. to 7:30 p.m. daily.
-(The ticket office closes at 6 p.m.)
+Keukenhof's season runs from late March through early May, with the park open daily.

 Daffodils, crocus, and narcissi are on display when the gardens open in March, with tulips making their appearance a few weeks later.
 Hyacinths kick in around mid-April and stay in bloom for several weeks.
 The best time to come is in the last half of April, when you're likely to catch everything blooming at once.